Is Endoscopic Sleeve Gastroplasty Covered by Insurance?

 There is a fine line between what insurance companies consider necessary for one’s health and elective or cosmetic procedures.
 They are also notoriously slow to recognize and embrace medical and technological advancements that bring new procedures despite their effectiveness or lower costs.

-At this time, most insurance companies that do allow for bariatric surgery will cover gastric bypass surgery, gastric sleeve surgery, and lap-band surgery.
+At this time, most insurance companies that allow for bariatric surgery will cover gastric bypass surgery, gastric sleeve surgery, and lap-band surgery.
 Patients need to do their research and find the carriers that cover bariatric surgery and the specifics related to the coverage.
 Research should include the following steps:

-1. Review the fine details of coverage in the health insurance policy;
+1. Review the fine details of coverage in the health insurance policy.

-2. Vet and choose a qualified in-network surgeon;
+2. Vet and choose a qualified in-network surgeon:

-3. Find out if you are a qualified candidate;
+3. Find out if you are a qualified candidate.

 4. Work with the surgeon to confirm eligibility and coverage with the insurance company